-A great subwoofer is strong sufficient to endure the pressure of air while fighting off deformation from audio frequency.
-They are frequently manufactured from wood, and also they arrive in a range of styles to match particular requirements.
+A great subwoofer is sufficient to endure the pressure of air while fighting off deformation from audio frequency.
+They are frequently manufactured from wood, while also they arrive in a range of styles to match particular requirements.
 A few top quality subwoofers consist of a built-in amplifier; on the other hand, passive ones are run by a remote amp.

 What You Should Search For In A Studio Subwoofer